Ask questions about this school. Answers use aggregated data and are subject to error.

 What is one of the specific questions they asked you?

-The most commonly asked interview questions at medical schools include inquiring about strengths and weaknesses, experiences overcoming obstacles, leadership roles held, volunteering experiences, handling disagreements, displaying creativity in problem-solving, and instances of going above and beyond to help others.
-Some respondents mentioned non-disclosure agreements, suggesting they may have been part of an MMI format where specific questions asked are not disclosed.
+The most commonly asked interview questions at medical schools include inquiring about strengths and weaknesses, leadership experiences, overcoming obstacles, handling challenging situations, displaying creativity in problem-solving, and going above and beyond to achieve goals.
+Responses suggest a focus on assessing interpersonal skills, resilience, leadership qualities, and ethical decision-making.
+Some respondents may have experienced an MMI format with potential nondisclosure agreements in place.

-Students said most interesting question asked at Western University of Health Sciences College of Optometry discussed various topics such as communication skills improvement, study habits, transitioning into optometry school, personal accomplishments, and handling patient inquiries.
-While the majority of questions were behavioral in nature, there were no specific standout inquiries mentioned, indicating a focus on standard interview topics rather than unique or surprising questions.
+Students said most interesting question asked at Western University of Health Sciences College of Optometry discussed various topics including communication skills, study habits, accomplishments, transition to optometry school, personal interests like soccer and travel, and handling patient inquiries about refractive procedures.
+The interviews seemed to focus on behavioral questions, with some personal inquiries based on responses, rather than specific unique or intriguing questions.

 Do you have a church in ____?
 (I had just been talking about my volunteer work at my church at home, they were asking if I had been able to find a church near my university, since it's far from home)